 Indecision scale finds out youth’s first confusion level regarding career and education.
 We use this questionnaire frequently in the workshop before and after we conduct the workshops and assessment to analyze whether our services became useful to eliminate their confusion regarding their career or not.
 After finding out their career confusion by filling a list of seventeen multiple questions, a career counsellor provides career orientation to point out if the gap exists to confuse regarding career and education.

 Similarly, they did different career activities in ‘My Future Pro’ session to find out their interest, values, abilities, weakness, and strength.
 This workshop is designed to make an individual career plan.
-After knowing ‘who am I’ clearly form ‘My Future Pro’, Labor Market Workshop was conducted to help them to know the number of careers in detail available in the local market where they can find their inclination towards.
+After knowing ‘who am I’ clearly from ‘My Future Pro’, Labor Market Workshop was conducted to help them to know the number of careers in detail available in the local market where they can find their inclination towards.
 This was followed by Psychometric Assessment to help them to find out the individual personality profile and jobs according to personal interest.